Overview

 If you are on diuretics, do not take them on the day of your procedure.

 You stay in hospital for about 8 hours.
-You need to bring a responsible adult, who can take you home after the procedure.
+You need to bring a responsible adult who can take you home after the procedure.
 It is also a good idea to bring a change of clothes with you.

 On the day of paracentesis

 Your appointment letter tells you what time to arrive and where to go.
 You may already be in hospital.
-We do everything that we can to avoid delays, but they can sometimes happen.
-If there is a delay, we update you regularly.
+We do everything we can to avoid delays, but they can sometimes happen.
+If there is a delay, we will update you regularly.

 - pulse